FormShantonu/NodeJs/node_interview_note.md

 >what is  event-driven in node js?

-Event-driven programming is used to synchronize the occurrence of multiple events and to make the program as simple as possible.
-The basic components of an Event-Driven Program are: A callback function ( called an event handler) is called when an event is triggered.
+In event-driven programming, the flow of the program is determined by events that occur in the system, such as user input, network requests, or timer events.

+In JavaScript, event-driven programming is based on the concept of callbacks.
+A callback is a function that is passed as an argument to another function and is executed when a certain event occurs.
+For example, in a web application, you might have a function that is called when the user clicks a button.
+This function would be a callback that is executed when the "click" event occurs.

 >What does the runtime environment mean in Node.js?